CoDe-Neuro/academic-code-neuro/content/authors/oliver/_index.md

 bio: My undergraduate degree was in medicine at Imperial College London.
 Following this I worked as a general doctor and psychiatrist, before starting my PhD in 2020, which focuses on the relationship between socio-economic status, brain biology and early life outcomes.

 interests:
--My undergraduate degree was in medicine at Imperial College London.
+- My undergraduate degree was in medicine at Imperial College London.
 Following this I worked as a general doctor and psychiatrist
--My PhD focuses on the relationship between socio-economic status, brain biology and early life outcomes.
+- My PhD focuses on the relationship between socio-economic status, brain biology and early life outcomes.

 #education:
 # courses: